CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 3.2.1.5.sec=regardless of whether such exercise is adverse to the interest of any Second Lien Claimholder.

+3.2.1.=[02/Bit/Ssec_05]

-3.2.2.sec=The rights of a First Lien Claimholder or the Control Agent to enforce any provision of this Agreement or any First Lien Loan Document will not be prejudiced or impaired by
+3.2.2.0.sec=The rights of a First Lien Claimholder or the Control Agent to enforce any provision of this Agreement or any First Lien Loan Document will not be prejudiced or impaired by

 3.2.2.1.sec=any act or failure to act of any Grantor, any other First Lien Claimholder, or the Control Agent, or

 3.2.2.2.sec=noncompliance by any Person other than such First Lien Claimholder with any provision of this Agreement, any First Lien Loan Document, or any Second Lien Loan Document, regardless of any knowledge thereof that any First Lien Claimholder or the Control Agent may have or otherwise be charged with.

+3.2.2.=[02/Bit/Ssec_02]

 3.2.3.sec=No Second Lien Claimholder will contest, protest, object to, or take any action to hinder, and each waives any and all claims with respect to, any Enforcement Action by a First Lien Claimholder in compliance with this Agreement and applicable law.

+3.2.=[02/Bit/Ssec_03]

 3.3.Ti=SPECIFIC PERFORMANCE

-First Lien Agent and Second Lien Agent may each demand specific performance of this Agreement, and each waives any defense based on the adequacy of a remedy at law and any other defense that might be asserted to bar the remedy of specific performance in any action brought by a Second Lien Claimholder or a First Lien Claimholder, respectively.
+3.3.sec=First Lien Agent and Second Lien Agent may each demand specific performance of this Agreement, and each waives any defense based on the adequacy of a remedy at law and any other defense that might be asserted to bar the remedy of specific performance in any action brought by a Second Lien Claimholder or a First Lien Claimholder, respectively.

 3.4.Ti=NOTICE OF EXERCISE

-The First and Second Lien Agents will each provide reasonable prior notice to the other of its initial material Enforcement Action.
+3.4.sec=The First and Second Lien Agents will each provide reasonable prior notice to the other of its initial material Enforcement Action.

+3.=[02/Bit/Ssec_04]

 4.Ti=PAYMENTS